elfransat/elfransat/README.md

 ### Hi there 👋

-I'm Louis, a Fullstack developer from the UK working with Javascript, React and Node.js primarily.
+I'm Louis, a Fullstack developer from the UK currently located in Helsinki, Finland.
+I work with with Javascript, React and Node.js primarily.

 - 🔭 I’m currently working on school projects along side a Bug Tracker created using React and Node.js
 - 🌱 I’m currently learning Javascript, React, Node.js, Typescript and Git, primarily using projects.